Stuart Chase: Quotations

 Chase is famous for the rhetorical question at the end of his book A New Deal, "Why should the Soviets have all the fun remaking a world?"
-That was a reference to the "socialist experiment" in the Soviet Union.
+That was a reference to the "socialist experiment" in the USSR.

 He is quoted in Hayakawa's Language in Thought and Action as having said, "Common sense is that which tells us the world is flat."

 Free Enterprise into "X"

-On pages 95 and 96 of The Road We Are Traveling, under the heading of "Free Enterprise into 'X'", Chase listed 18 characteristics of political economy that he had observed among Russia, Germany, Italy, Japan, and Spain between 1913 and 1942.
+On pages 95 and 96 of The Road We Are Traveling, with the heading of "Free Enterprise into 'X'", Chase listed 18 characteristics of political economy that he had observed among Russia, Germany, Italy, Japan, and Spain between 1913 and 1942.
 Chase labeled this phenomenon "... something called 'X'".
 Characteristics include the following: